khaledalam/QuantumComputingAndPrimesAndOthers/README.md

 '''
     Guess binary string (secret) of length N in 1 shot only using quantum computing circuit!

-    ~ by using clasical computers we need at least 6 shots to guess string (secret) of length N
+    ~ by using clasical computers we need at least N shots to guess string (secret) of length N

     ~ by using quantum computer we need 1 shot to guess string (secret) of ANY length ( cool isn't it! ^^ )